 Life Income Gifts:

 Vehicles such as Charitable Remainder Trusts and Charitable Gift Annuities allow tax deductions now while providing income during the donor’s lifetime.
-They are very useful estate planning tools.
+They are handy estate planning tools.